nikolassv/bartib/README.md

 Started activity: "More Urgent Task Y" (Just Another Project B) at 2021-10-29 12:52
 ```

 An exciting day at work continues.
-As it is a friday Alice decides to leave work already at shortly afer seven.
+As it is a Friday Alice decides to already leave work at shortly after seven.
 She stops her latest activity and asks Bartib for a report:

 ```console
 alice@work: ~ $ bartib report --today